Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Introduction

-Another issue that we encountered while adopting cross-lingual word embedding models in BERTScore for QE was the untranslated words.
-Since untranslated words have very close representations to their corresponding source words, the model could not recognize and would assign a high similarity score to them in the greedy matching.
-To mitigate this issue, we create a vocabulary from a large monolingual corpus of the target language, assuming the untranslated words in the hypothesis as the words that are not in this vocabulary, and replacing them with the unknown token, i.e., $\langle unk \rangle$.
+The second issue, which we encounter while using BERTScore for QE, is untranslated words.
+Because these words have very close representations to their corresponding source words, the model could not recognize them and would assign a high similarity score to them in the greedy matching.
+To mitigate this issue, we create a vocabulary from a large monolingual corpus of the target language, assuming the untranslated words in the hypothesis as the words that are not in this vocabulary and replacing them with the unknown token, i.e., $\langle unk \rangle$.

-In order to conduct our experiments, we use datasets from WMT21 shared task on QE \citep{bib13} for low-resource language pairs of Sinhala-English, Nepalese-English, Pashto-English and Khmer-English.
-We also prepare and will publish (upon acceptance of the paper) a new test data for English-Farsi language pair, annotated with the post-editing metric of HTER, and evaluate our proposed QE metric on it.
-Also, as some of these languages are somehow close to each other, like Farsi and Pashto, we try to examine if using the word alignment knowledge of similar languages could help.
-To do this, we fine-tune the XLMR model on word alignments from all these languages simultaneously, as well as word alignments derived from an English-Hindi corpora.
-Hindi is somehow similar to Farsi, Pashto, Nepalese and Sinhala languages and besides, has more clean parallel resources available, especially compared to Pashto, Nepalese, and Sinhala, which could be beneficial for attaining high-quality word alignments.
+To conduct our experiments, we use test sets from the WMT21 shared task on QE \citep{fomicheva2022mlqe} for low-resource language pairs of Sinhala$\rightarrow$English, Nepalese$\rightarrow$English, Pashto$\rightarrow$English, and Khmer$\rightarrow$English\footnote{Arrows indicate translation directions.}.
+We also create a new test set for the English$\rightarrow$Persian (En-Fa) language pair, which is annotated with the post-editing metric of HTER and evaluate our proposed QE metric on it.
+This test set is used for the WMT23 QE shared task\footnote{\url{https://wmt-qe-task.github.io/}} and is therefore publicly available.
+Our implementations are also publicly available\footnote{\url{https://github.com/fatemeh-azadi/Unsupervised-QE}}.
+Furthermore, as some of these languages are somehow close to each other, like Persian and Pashto, we try to examine if using the word alignment knowledge of similar languages could help.
+To do this, we fine-tune the XLMR model on word alignments from all these languages as well as the word alignments derived from an English-Hindi corpus simultaneously.
+Hindi is similar to Persian, Pashto, Nepalese, and Sinhala languages and additionally has more clean parallel resources available, which can be beneficial for attaining high-quality word alignments.

-The main contributions of our work can be summarized as follows:
+The main contributions of our work can be summarized as follows.